csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 });
 ```

-To be honest, this is no better, and certainly no more convenient than just
+To be honest, this is no better, and certainly no more convenient, than just
 using a different string in place of `jsEnd`—this text hasn’t produced
 a tooltip, but rather just replaced the marker’s text.